atetz/atetz.github.io/_src/posts/webdesign.md

 ---
-title: How did i make this page?
+title: How did I make this page?

-eleventyNavigation:
-  key: Mammals
+date: Last Modified
 ---

-# How did I make this page?
 My goal was to make a simple page that would enable me to write something about myself and my services.
 And it should also be a spot where I could share my ideas.
 I heard about Github pages before and I wanted to give it a go.
 Naturally I found loads of resources naming jekyll.

 I spun up a repo and tried it out with a simple theme.
 Soon I noticed that once I wanted to make some changes to the theme, it required some effort to understand and override what the prevous designer intended.
 Could I just pick something and call it a day?
 Maybe.